About South African National Space Agency (SANSA)

 - South African citizen

-- Students who intend to pursue postgraduate studies in the space-related degrees and qualifications will be given preference.
+- Students who intend to pursue postgraduate studies in space-related degrees and qualifications will be given preference.

 - Good academic records